appmagine/react-jsonapi/README.md

     `fields` and `relations` values from each fragment will be merged into the `fields` and `relations` values of this query.

-React Router JSON API maintains a cache of previously loaded query results.
-The following query-only options control how the cache is used:
+React JSON API maintains a cache of previously loaded query results.
+The following options for queries only control how the cache is used:

   * `loadFromCache` - whether to load cached results for this query if complete results for the query exist in the cache.
+This overrides the default `loadFromCache` value for this component if one was specified.

     Default: `true`.

   * `alwaysFetch` - whether to fetch new results for a query whose initial results were loaded from the cache.
+This overrides the default `alwaysFetch` value for this component if one was specified.

     Default: `true`.

   * `updateCache` - whether to update the cache with the results returned for this query.
+This overrides the default `updateCache` value for this component if one was specified.

     Default: `true`.

 ##### The `queries` prop